 (3) failure to cooperate with testing officials;

-(4) conduct which violates the credentialing process, such as falsifying or misrepresenting educational credentials or other information required for admission to the examination, impersonating an examinee, or having an impersonator take the examination on another’s behalf;
+(4) conduct that violates the credentialing process, such as falsifying or misrepresenting educational credentials or other information required for admission to the examination, impersonating an examinee, or having an impersonator take the examination on another’s behalf;

-(6) retaking or attempting to retake an examination section by an individual holding a valid CPA certificate in this State or a candidate who has unexpired credit for having already passed the same examination section unless directed to do so by the Board.
+(6) retaking or attempting to retake an examination section by an individual holding a valid CPA certificate in this State or a candidate who has unexpired credit for having already passed the same examination section, unless directed to do so by the Board.

 21 NCAC 08F .0113 Candidate’s Request To Review CPA Examination

 The Board may allow a North Carolina candidate pursuant to G.S.
 93B-(8) to review his or her CPA Examination within 60 days after the release of the grades in question.